carlosdhoyos/fluid_mechanics/_build/html/_sources/_sources/prerequisites.md

 Parametric equations are widely used to describe curves and motions in physics, engineering, and computer graphics.
 For instance, they are used to model the trajectory of particles, motion along a path, and even design complex curves in computer-aided design (CAD) software.

-## Problem: Separable Differential Equation
+## Problem 4: Separable Differential Equation

 Solve the following first-order separable ODE: